 The finding regarding family members parallels an outcome for role models of students in construction management courses, "family members were reported most frequently as the person of greatest influence" (Thevenin, Elliott & Bigelow, 2016, p.
 162), but the combination only suggests that there may be some pattern rather than leading to a conclusion.
 The most that can be said is that there appears to be a number of factors that can impact choice of role models for Hispanic students attending HSIs.
 Among these are primary language, identification with STEM, which could be the connection to the construction management study, and whether the student attends a community college or a four-year institution.
+The findings for institution type are likely to be related to one or more characteristics held in common by students who attend CCs and four-year institutions rather than to the type of institution they attend.

 The results of statistical analysis for characteristics desired in role models by Hispanic students appear to show a trend.
 Four of the five significant findings, all with weak to moderate effect sizes, are related to language and culture.
 That students who have English as a second rather than primary language would value parties as role models, in order of effect size, who are Hispanic, speak Spanish, understand their culture, are encouraging, actively reach out with helpful information, who have overcome barriers, who have information that can help the student, and who are easy to find and readily available is not surprising.
-What might be considered unexpected is how consistently the differences occurred even though many of the items listed were also desired in role models by non-Hispanics.
+What might be considered unexpected is how consistently the differences occurred (Table 5) even though many of the items listed were also desired in role models by non-Hispanics (Table 6).
 This is informative.
 It suggests an interactive effect of culture and primary language in choice of role models for Hispanics who have ESL status.
 The related finding with a moderate effect size, Hispanic students who identify with Hispanic culture desiring a role model who understands their culture, 56.0% as opposed to 5.0% for those who did not identify with Hispanic culture, can be seen as supporting the interaction of language and culture in respect to role models.